Michigan Bucket List: Zoos to Visit

 Saginaw Children’s Zoo – Saginaw

-Details: In the spring of 1930, the Saginaw Children’s Zoo consisted of a beaver, a coyote, a fox, bears, raccoons, timber wolves, owls, hawks, and a deer.
+In the spring of 1930, the Saginaw Children’s Zoo consisted of a beaver, a coyote, a fox, bears, raccoons, timber wolves, owls, hawks and a deer.
 More than 90 years since it began, Saginaw Children’s Zoo now has more than 150 individual animals living at the zoo (not counting the insects).
 The 10 acres of tree-filled park land is also home to colorful gardens, a miniature train, and the region’s only hand-carved carousel.
+Learn more at the website.

 Location: 1730 S. Washington Ave., Saginaw